-- If your fever lasts more than three days, see your doctor right away.
+- If your fever lasts more than three days, see your doctor immediately.
 Another disease could cause fever.

 - Store DayQuil at room temperature (20–22°C or 68–72°F), not in the refrigerator, since this may reduce the medication’s effectiveness.

 - Drink more than 8 glasses of water per day to stay well hydrated.
-You can also have unsweetened fruit juices, but only 4 hours before or after taking your meds.
-Some drugs don’t mix well with some fruits.
+You can also have unsweetened fruit juices only 4 hours before or after taking your meds.
+This is because some drugs don’t mix well with some fruits.
 Citrus fruits may also worsen an upset stomach due to their acidity.

-- While on NyQuil, avoid taking any other sedatives or medications that include sedative ingredients.
+- While on NyQuil, avoid taking other sedatives or medications that include soothing ingredients.
 This can lead to severe drowsiness.

 - Keep DayQuil out of children’s reach.